itechnology/basicColorPicker/README.md

 **What you get**

 * A compact and simple color picker
-* Customize what you like yourself
+* Customize & extend what you like yourself

 **What you don't get**